Police: 3 Armed Suspects Rob Diamond District Jewelry Store In Broad Daylight

 FLASHBACK: SEE IT: Thieves Break Into Jewelry Store In Brooklyn

-Police haven’t confirmed the cost of the heist, but they have released suspect descriptions.
-One was seen wearing a red bandana, another a cowboy hat, and a third a Kangol hat.
+Police haven’t confirmed how much was stolen.
+But the store, which boats a huge social media following, is known to create jewelry for celebrity rappers, including Kodak Black and Lil Pump.

-Still images from the surveillance video of a neighboring business show them walking out after the heist carrying duffel bags.
-On their backs are backpacks with the Avianne logo, which employees said were also stolen, Fan reported.
+Surveillance photos from a nearby business shows three men with duffel bags right after the heist.
+Police haven’t confirmed that they are the men responsible, but they match the suspect description officers provided.
+One is seen wearing wearing a red bandana, another a cowboy hat, a third a Kangol hat.
+Store employees told CBS2 on their backs are stolen backpacks with the Avianne logo.